 Billy Martin learned how to stick up for himself at an early age and he got it from his mother.
 He grew up in Berkeley, California's west side and was often in trouble.
-The fistfight was a way of life while growing up in the tough neighborhood.
-At an early age, he ko'd a truant officer and once punched a cop.
+The fistfight was a way of life while growing up in a tough neighborhood.
+At an early age, he KO'd a truant officer and once punched a cop.
 He got kicked off the high school basketball team for fighting and then off the varsity baseball team after being goaded into a fight by an opposing player.
 Fisticuffs and trouble hoovered around Billy Martin like a dark cloud over Seattle.
-One reason why Billy got into so many fights was because he appeared scrawny and bullies thought that he would be a pushover.
+One reason why Billy got into so many fights was that he appeared scrawny and bullies thought that he would be a pushover.
 They found out differently.
 Another reason is that he didn't take any crap from anybody and neither did his mother Jenny.

 MARTIN LANDING A KNEE TO THE MID-SECTION